gvyas1/sample-pandemic/README.md

 # sample-pandemic
-Sample code from University of Bristol RA work
+Sample code from University of Bristol RA work.